mtlynch3/CSCI135/README.md

 output: neither

 **HW 6**
 - Write a function **string middle(string str)** that returns a string containing the middle character in str (if the length of str is odd), or the two middle characters (if the length of str is even).
+Due 6/15.

 Example: